-The volume of data carried out between two data points in a given period is known bandwidth and when a website is not being metered on the volume of data then it is known as unlimited bandwidth.
+The volume of data carried out between two data points in a given period is known as bandwidth and when a website is not being metered on the volume of data then it is known as unlimited bandwidth.

 Similarly, another measure is taken in terms of billions of bits per second also known as GBPS.

-What is the importance of bandwidth?
+What is the Importance of Bandwidth?

 Bandwidth helps in showing how fast a web page can load on a browser.
 While choosing your web hosting bandwidth is one of the most essential things to consider.

 The speed of the internet connection used for accessing the website will significantly affect the bandwidth.

 Usually, a higher bandwidth of 10 gigs or more is required when the website is loaded with heavy graphics.
 This means a simpler website with lighter graphics will require comparatively lesser bandwidth.

 Look at it this way, just how fast an internet connection allows you to access websites and videos smoothly, higher bandwidth will improve the user experience and let your website users avail themselves of the very best experience from your site.